 Shelf Life: 5-10+ years

 You can use oxygen absorbers in mason jars or even some food-grade buckets.
-However, Mylar bags are generally considered to be most reliable for long-term food storage.
+However, Mylar bags are considered the most reliable for long-term food storage.

 Read more about how to pack food in Mylar bags and how to use oxygen absorbers here.